gable-digital/autodev/cline_docs/productContext.md

 # Product Context

 ## Project Overview
-Cline is a VSCode extension that provides an AI-powered development assistant.
+AutoDev is a VSCode extension that provides an AI-powered development assistant.
 It helps developers with tasks ranging from code generation to project management, integrating seamlessly with VSCode's interface.

 ## Core Problems Solved
 1. Development Assistance